For the World's Greatest Teas

 It is principally grown in sub-tropical countries of the Far East and East Africa.

 China, the home of tea from where the native tea plant grows in the wild.
 The most celebrated tea growing area in China is the ‘golden triangle’ formed by the mountains of Huang Shan, Mogan Shan, Qi Shan and Tian mu Shan.
+China produces around 12% of the world’s production of orthodox tea.

 Japan is renown for its green sencha, courser bancha and matcha.
 Initially they took their tea making and consumption traditions from the Chinese but soon developed their own styles and indeed, the Japanese Ceremony is unique to this country.
 These have a more grassy, vegetal style than the cleaner tasting China green teas.
 See our Japanese Teas.